varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading.rst

 req.* not available in vcl_backend_response
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-req.* used to be available in vcl_fetch, but after the split of functionality, you only have bereq.* in vcl_backend_response.
+req.* used to be available in `vcl_fetch`, but after the split of functionality, you only have 'bereq.*' in `vcl_backend_response`.

 vcl_* reserved
 ~~~~~~~~~~~~~~
-Your own subs cannot be named vcl_* anymore.
-That is reserved for builtin subs.
+Any custom-made subs cannot be named 'vcl_*' anymore.
+This namespace is reserved for builtin subs.

 req.backend.healthy replaced by std.healthy(req.backend)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~